Top 10 audio cassette tape tips, plus a look back at dozens of old tapes

-That said, the technology wasn’t perfect — they were prone to jams, distortion, and wear.
-Here is some classic advice from the ’70s to help consumers choose and take care of cassette tapes.
+That said, the technology wasn’t perfect — audio cassette tapes were prone to jams, distortion, and wear.
+Here — along with images showing lots of old tape brands — you’ll find some classic advice from the 70s, written to help consumers choose and take care of cassettes.

-Top tips to help you choose and use cassette tapes
+Top tips to help you choose and use audio cassette tapes

 The cassette format has the advantage of being easy to use and store, and the size has been standardized so that all cassette hardware will accept every manufacturer’s cassette.
 As for fidelity, even purists agree that cassettes can hold their own with open-reel tapes.